-If triggered, the executive will be entitled to all accrued, but unpaid compensation and benefits and a lump sum cash payment, which is designed to replicate the cash compensation (base salary and bonus), plus certain benefits, that the executive would have received had he or she remained employed for two years.
+If triggered, the executive will be entitled to all accrued, but unpaid compensation, a cash bonus for the year of separation and benefits and a lump sum cash payment, which is designed to replicate the cash compensation (base salary and bonus), plus certain benefits, that the executive would have received had he or she remained employed for two years.
 The determination of the appropriate level of payments and benefits to be provided in the event of a change of control termination involved consideration of a number of factors.
 The compensation levels were determined based on a survey of the Company's peers at the time the Severance Plan was adopted by the Company.
-Additionally, the 2007 Peer Group companies generally have adopted change of control arrangements which provide for payments of base salary, bonus and other benefits for periods ranging from two to three years.
 The Committee considered that a high-level executive, who is more likely to lose his or her job in connection with a change of control than other employees, may require more time than other employees in order to secure an appropriate new position, and, unless that executive was provided with change of control benefits, he or she may be motivated to start a job search early if a change of control is possible, to the detriment of the Company.
 Thus, the existence of the Severance Plan provides an incentive for the executive to remain with the Company until a change of control occurs.
 In addition, since payments are not provided under the Severance Plan unless there has been a change of control and a qualifying termination of employment, an acquirer who may wish to retain the Company's management team during or after a transition period will have the opportunity to do so.

 In addition, pursuant to the Company's LTI plans, in the event of a change of control, stock option vesting is accelerated to the date of the change of control and earned PARS are distributed at that date.
-The balance of the PARS are distributed at the end of the fiscal year in which a change of control occurs if the executive is still employed by the Company (or any successor).
+The balance of the PARS are distributed at the end of the fiscal year in which a change of control occurs if the executive is still employed by the Company (or any successor); provided, however, if the executive is involuntarily terminated for reasons other than cause or if the executive terminated his or her employment for good reason, the balance of PARS will be distributed to the executive upon termination of employment.

-Employment Agreements for the CEO and Executive Officers.
-The Company has employment agreements (the "Agreements") with each of the executive officers.
+Employment Agreements for the CEO and Executive Officers The Company has employment agreements (the "Agreements") with each of the executive officers.
 These Agreements exclude separations due to a change of control or termination for cause, and provide for the payment of severance under a predetermined separation agreement, thereby providing for a more amicable separation in circumstances where a business change is warranted.
 The Agreements automatically renew at the end of each one-year term unless either party gives notice of non-renewal at least 180 days prior to expiration of the then-current term.
 The Agreements provide for payment of an annual base salary, subject to review for increase at the discretion of the Committee, participation in the Company's PCP and ICP bonus plans, and eligibility for participation in the Company's LTI plans and benefit plans and programs applicable to senior executives, and continuance of certain perquisites.
 For a specified period of time after a termination, the Agreements prohibit the executive officers from soliciting Company employees or disclosing confidential information.
 The Agreements also require that the executive officers provide limited consulting services on an as-requested basis following termination.
-The specifics regarding the cash compensation and benefits provided in the event of a qualifying separation are outlined in the Employee Agreement section on page 19.
+The specifics regarding the cash compensation and benefits provided in the event of a qualifying separation are outlined in the Employment Agreements section on page 25.